 Ask HotBot: Where is new south wales?

-Ask HotBot: What is wales known for?
+Ask HotBot: Where is wales?

 Wales is a captivating region with a rich history and unique geographical location.
 Understanding its position on the map involves delving into its geographical, cultural, and historical context.
 This vibrant region is part of the United Kingdom and offers a plethora of scenic landscapes, from rugged coastlines to lush valleys.